Aggressive Volleyball is an excellent book. Full stop.

 Even as an experienced coach there was plenty to get me thinking.
 For an inexperienced coach, or even for a player, there is loads of very useful material.

-It’s probably worth noting that the “aggressive” part of the title might better be thought of as being proactive rather than what the term perhaps is normally taken to mean.
+It’s probably worth noting that you might better than of the “aggressive” part of the title as proactive rather than what the term normally implies.
 It isn’t about things like hitting or serving the ball hard so much as playing volleyball with purpose, as opposed to playing in a reactive fashion.
 To that end, there is at least as much philosophy as there is technical and tactical discussion in the text.
 This makes for some dense sections of the book, but ones which give the reader plenty to think about.

 After the conceptual introduction, the book is broken into seven sections: